 Worried you’re not getting enough nutrients through diet alone?
 You might want to try a skin, hair and nails supplement.
 These can be bought at most pharmacies and major supermarkets and may help if you’re also struggling with brittle nails.

 There are also tailored supplements for women in the perimenopause and menopause which can target certain symptoms.
-Check out our nutrition page for more information.

 Vitamin D deficiency can sometimes lead to hair loss too, so if you think you may be low on this sunshine nutrient, you may want to request a blood test from your GP.